Our commitment to accountable and transparent governance is fundamental to the sustainability of our business.

 - Oversees implementation of the remuneration policy on behalf of the board

-- Ensures that the remuneration strategy reflects the interests of stakeholders, is comparable to the sectoral remuneration environment, and complies with relevant principles of good governance
+- Ensures that the remuneration strategy promotes the delivery of Hyprop's strategic objectives, encourages individual performance, rewards sustainable value creation, is comparable to the sectoral remuneration environment, and complies with relevant principles of good governance

 - Ensures that stakeholders can make informed assessments of reward practices and governance processes